hokudai-alg-lab-riku/sample/README.md

 # This is a sample repository
-I'm learning about git and github.\\
+I'm learning about git and github.<br>
-I want to fundamentally operate codes, repositories, readme and so on.\\
+I want to fundamentally operate codes, repositories, readme and so on.<br>
-Please look for me kindly.\\
+Please look for me kindly.<br>
-Thank you.
+Thank you.<br>